 Our heart innately knows, and desires what our spirit and soul desire.
 And that is to create our own loving world and then live in it.
 Every moment our heart is in charge gives our spirit and soul access to seven incredible dimensions: physical, etheric, mental, emotional, causal, and the dimensions that deals with our beliefs, values and principles.

 Only our heart operates at fast enough frames per second to listen to our organs.
-Then our organs—actually organ systems—are included and contribute all their talents and wisdom, their portions of our total consciousness to our heart, in real time.
+Then our organs—actually organ systems—contribute all their talents and wisdom into our total consciousness in real time.
 That lets our heart create our own unique world in the most efficient and loving manner.
-All the talent and wisdom from our organ systems gets translated by our heart into a language our mind, when directed by our heart, can understand and work with.
+Our heart then translates all the talent and wisdom from our organ systems into a language our mind can understand and work with.

-Our most important understanding here is: All our organ systems operate simultaneously, in real time, throughout all seven dimensions.
+The most important understanding here is: All our organ systems operate simultaneously, in real time, throughout all seven dimensions.
 Wow!
-That means all our operating systems are very simple.
-And that makes them easy to understand and work with.
+What that means is: All our operating systems are very simple, and that makes them easy to understand and work with.

-Once the vastness of the human body is divided into understandable working sections, it becomes so much easier to diagnose areas of malfunction in the body.
+Once the vastness of the human body is divided into understandable working sections, it becomes so much easier to understand what is going wrong in the body and how to return it to normal function.
 For example: There are 22 sets of muscles that make the electrical energy our stomach system uses, all of them in the neck, shoulder and arms.
-This lets us understand how stomach issues can cause neck/shoulder problems, and how neck/shoulder sprains and misalignments can cause stomach problems.
+This lets us understand how neck/shoulder problems can cause the stomach to malfunction and visa versa.

 Why We Need Habits